Eye Exams at Preschool and School

 - Report to parents: in the end of the testing day, the parents will receive a report on the test and its results.

-- Referral if necessary: if a visual impairment is suspected - parents will be sent a referral for continued monitoring and testing by the ophthalmologist who treats the child in the HMO.
+- Referral if necessary: if a visual impairment is suspected - parents will be sent a written referral for continued monitoring and testing by the ophthalmologist who treats the child in the HMO.
 If the child is not tested for any reason - the parents will be sent a recommendation to do the test in the HMO.

-- Documentation: test results are documented at the Ministry of Health (but not sent to the HMO).
+- Documentation: test results are documented at the Ministry of Health (but are not sent to the HMO).

 - Continued monitoring: the service provider will contact the parents to verify the results within 3 months of the test done in preschool.